F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/learning-stack/byol/README.md

 For more information on F5 solutions for Azure, including manual configuration procedures for some deployment scenarios, see the Azure section of [Public Cloud Docs](http://clouddocs.f5.com/cloud/public/v1/).

-### Service Discovery

-Once you launch your BIG-IP instance using the ARM template, you can use the Service Discovery iApp template on the BIG-IP VE to automatically update pool members based on auto-scaled cloud application hosts.
-In the iApp template, you enter information about your cloud environment, including the tag key and tag value for the pool members you want to include, and then the BIG-IP VE programmatically discovers (or removes) members using those tags.
-See our [Service Discovery video](https://www.youtube.com/watch?v=ig_pQ_tqvsI) to see this feature in action.

-#### Tagging

-In Microsoft Azure, you have three options for tagging objects that the Service Discovery iApp uses.
-Note that you select public or private IP addresses within the iApp.

-- *Tag a VM resource*<br> The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.

-- *Tag a NIC resource*<br> The BIG-IP VE will discover the primary public or private IP addresses for the tagged NIC.
-Use this option if you want to use the secondary NIC of a VM in the pool.

-- *Tag a Virtual Machine Scale Set resource*<br> The BIG-IP VE will discover the primary private IP address for the primary NIC configured for each Scale Set instance.
-Note you must select Private IP addresses in the iApp template if you are tagging a Scale Set.

-The iApp first looks for NIC resources with the tags you specify.
-If it finds NICs with the proper tags, it does not look for VM resources.
-If it does not find NIC resources, it looks for VM resources with the proper tags.
-In either case, it then looks for Scale Set resources with the proper tags.

-**Important**: Make sure the tags and IP addresses you use are unique.
-You should not tag multiple Azure nodes with the same key/tag combination if those nodes use the same IP address.

-To launch the template:

-1. From the BIG-IP VE web-based Configuration utility, on the Main tab, click **iApps > Application Services > Create**.
-2. In the **Name** field, give the template a unique name.
-3. From the **Template** list, select **f5.service_discovery**.
-The template opens.
-4. Complete the template with information from your environment.
-For assistance, from the Do you want to see inline help? question, select Yes, show inline help.
-5. When you are done, click the **Finished** button.

 ## Creating virtual servers on the BIG-IP VE